itscjreyes/test-repo/readme.md

 By developing locally, we are able to automate our workflow with Gulp.

-To install Gulp on your system (this will only need to be done once per computer), type the following commands in the command line:
+To install Gulp on your system (this will only need to be done once per computer), first check to see if Node is installed and what version you have.
+Run the following command in the command line:

     node -v

-**
+To install Node, download it from [Node.js](https://nodejs.org/en/).

+Next, install Gulp on your system by running this command:

     npm install gulp -g